No community is complete without decent, affordable and fair housing.

 What Happens if I Need to Sell or Refinance?

 If you live in your home for a period of five (5) years, the subordinated mortgage will be forgiven.
-The County will file a Satisfaction Piece and mail a copy to you for your records.

 If you need to sell the home within the first five (5) years, the balance of the loan is due and payable in full at settlement (with 20% forgiven for each year of ownership).